nabeelvalley/project-init/README.md

 - `typescript` as the language and `tsc --watch` to scan for errors
 - `parcel` to compile the application and run the development server
 - `concurrently` to run the dev server and error watch at the same time
+- A `.prettierrc` config file for formatting with Prettier

 ### Typescript Node